-In the process of transforming your years after 50, vision boards can help you be and do the things you desire.
+At the beginning of a year or whenever you want to regroup, vision boards can help you be and do the things you desire.
 How?
 You have probably heard of the law of attraction, which some years ago became widely known through the movie and book, The Secret.
 Simply stated, when we focus on something, we attract more of it, whether positive or negative.

 If you spend all your time worrying about money, it seems to slip right through your fingers.
 If you obsess over your weight, the pounds stubbornly hold on.
 And if you daydream about relaxing in the Caribbean sun, you’re a lot more likely to find yourself on a beach chair in the near future.